30 May Let Students Practice Using Assessment Accommodation Tools

-Some types of assessment accommodations are “universal tools,” where any student can use any specific tool, while other accommodations are “designated supports” for specific features available for students identified by an educator.
+Some types of student assessment accommodations are “universal tools,” where any student can use any specific tool, while other accommodations are “designated supports” for specific features available for students identified by an educator.
 Additionally, there is a class of assessment accommodation tools known as “documented accommodations,” which are changes in the assessment for students who are in an IEP or 504 plan.

 - Digital notepad

 - Keyboard navigation

 - Color contrast